Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Experiments

 \subsection{Single Linear Queries over Real Data}

-As stated in \cite{chatzikokolakis2013broadening}, when dealing with geographic locations, it might be acceptable to disclose the region of an individual.
-However, disclosing the precise location (town) of the individual is likely to be undesired.
-Thus it would be useful to have a distinguishability level that depends on the geographic distance.

-We empirically evaluate $d_{\mathcal{X}}$-private Laplace mechanism for random single linear queries on a geolocation dataset with longitude, latitude, and elevation attributes.
-The dataset consists of the location and population of US cities with more than $50k$ inhabitants ($N = 741$ in total)~\cite{USA-cities, elevation-API}.

-We translate this dataset into a histogram over the towns.
+Next we empirically evaluate $d_{\mathcal{X}}$-private Laplace mechanism for random single linear queries on a real-world geolocation dataset with longitude, latitude, and elevation attributes.
+The dataset is based on the United States Cities Database~\cite{USA-cities} which, among other attributes, contains the location (latitude and longitude) and population count of the cities in the United States (US).
+From this dataset, we extract the location and population count of cities with more than 50k inhabitants, resulting in a total of 741 cities.
+We further augment this dataset with elevation information by querying the Google Maps Elevation API~\cite{elevation-API} with the corresponding latitude and longitude values.
+We translate this dataset into a histogram over the cities (with $N = 741$).
 The 2D-locations (longitude and latitude wise) of the towns are presented in Figure~\ref{fig:real-single-data}.
 We define the privacy budget $d_{\mathcal{X}}$ based on the Euclidean distance on this 2D-representation.

-The improvement factors of $1000$ queries are presented in Figure~\ref{fig:real-single-improvement}.
-We also tested the particular query ``average elevation of an American individual's house'' (the coefficient are simply the elevation d value of each city), and in this case our algorithm performed particularly well : the improvement factor is $202$.
-That kind of improvement is possible because, there is a strong correlation between the query and the distance map : two close cities (\emph{i.e.} they have a strong privacy requirement) will have close elevation values.
+We generate and evaluate $1000$ random linear queries over this dataset.
+The improvement factors of these queries are presented in Figure~\ref{fig:real-single-improvement}.
+The average of the IF values lies between 2 to 3, with some queries showing an improvement factor of more than 7.5.
+We also wanted to test the improvement factor over queries with an obvious real-world interpretation.
+One such query is the ``average elevation of a US resident's house'' (the coefficients are simply the elevation of each city).
+In this case our algorithm performed particularly well, with an improvement factor of $202$.
+This scale of improvement is due to the fact that there is a strong correlation between the query and the distance map: two nearby cities (\emph{i.e.,} having strong privacy requirement) also have similar elevation.
+Note that even if the solutions shown above are sub-optimal, we still perform better than the baseline for synthetic data, and outperform it depending on the query structure and real data.